day50-dev/agent-cli/README.md

 Openclaw is janky, insecure, doesn't get shit done, and costs too much skrilla.

-**MAX AC** fixes that: a simple single shot agent that doesn't require complex setups or servers.
-No key generation or complicated configuration files.
+Turn to **MAX AC**: a single shot agent.
+No complex setups or servers.
+No key generation or weirdo configuration files.
 No sitting in memory or orchestrating through systemd.

  * It can run locally on average laptops.
  * Everything is done in Anthropic skills.
-You can import them and export them.
+Import them, export them, modify them.
- * You can use the skill as the harness giving you more deterministic results.

-It does what you ask and then goes away.
+ * Command permissions are categorized and symlinked.
+ * Specify the skill you want for deteministic results, or don't.
+Up to you.

+MAX gets shit done and then gets out of the way.

-This maxes **MAX AC** the coolest terminal agent.
+Use **MAX AC**, the coolest terminal agent.

 Watch it on a cheap $500 laptop using a local model, LFM 2.5: